 KREEP is an acronym built from the letters K (Potassium), REE (rare-earth elements) and P (Phosphorus).

-The rocks brought back from Apollo 11 contained millimetric fragments of rocks from the rocky lunar highlands.
+The samples brought back from Apollo 11 contained millimetric fragments from the rocky highlands nearby.
 The highlands represent material from the Moon’s crust and the samples were indeed found to be made of anorthosites.
 Moreover, KREEP-rich materials were also found in those samples.
 These findings all but confirmed the molten state of the ancient Moon, supporting the GIH.

 The lunar core